-The CRP Clutch - Rotor Sheave and CRS Clutch - Rotor Sprocket Units are designed as a packaged clutch that is assembled on a customer provided shaft or motor shaft.
-It transmits rotational motion to a parallel shaft by means of a customer provided V-belt(s), sprocket and chain, installed gear set, or gear belt pulley.
+The CTS Thru-Shaft Clutch is designed to be assembled on a customer provided shaft.
+It transmits rotational motion to a parallel shaft by means of a customer installed gear, pulley and belt, or sprocket and chain.

-Through a magnetic force when energized, the clutch will attract the armature and a driving torque will develop between the armature and drive hub friction surfaces.
+Through a magnetic force when energized, the clutch will attract the armature and a driving torque will develop between the armature and the drive hub friction surfaces.
 This torque is developed whether the driving force is on the driven hub assembly or on the drive hub assembly.
 Our standard terms are used to help identify the parts for descriptive purposes and are irrelevant of actual application of the driving force.